 Patti: I think a relevant example from one of the CEOs Nancy and I both have a crush on: Howard Schultz of Starbucks.
 He regularly tells the stories of his life.
 For instance, growing up and seeing his father suffer an injury and not get healthcare covered by his employer.
 That became a galvanizing experience for Schultz and shaped his value system.
 What Starbucks chooses to invest in now for its employees is directly from his personal experience growing up.
 He communicates that all the time to help people understand its values.

-Q: Are there exercises to improve storytelling skills, like learning to play piano?
+Q: Are there exercises to improve storytelling skills?

 Me: We’re developing a story workshop now because there’s real magic in telling a good story.
 Our new story-making tool has been tested internally, and we think it’s going to work great.
 If it works on me, it’s going to work on the world, but we have a method.
 The power is actually in using a story at the right time and the right place because some people will feel like you’re telling a story to manipulate.
 That’s the last thing you want.
 You want it to feel like it’s fueling the communication at the time.